croeder/clojure_dmap/README.md

 a web app.
 I might use slurp and eval, which would be exposing security issues.

+## Quick Start
+Assuming Leiningen is availabe: lein run
+Have a look at
+- src/clojure_dmap/frames.clj for the ontology of concepts,
+- src/clojure_dmap/patterns.clj for concept patterns,
+- and finally src/clojure_dmap/dmap.clj for the text strings analyzed.

 ##Introduction
-A Direct Memory Access Parser (DMAP)  is a semantic parser, meaning the specified patterns are not strictly lexical and can include smeantic attributes of the components.
-Whereas a regular expression or context free grammar is about combinations of letters, a semantic parser lets you refer to entries in an ontology, or access memory.
+A Direct Memory Access Parser (DMAP)  is a semantic parser, meaning the specified patterns are not strictly lexical and include smeantic attributes of the components.
+Whereas a regular expression or context free grammar is about combinations of letters (words)
+	and combinations
+of those combinations (phrases), a semantic parser lets you write patterns in terms of concepts rather than the words.
+At first blush this allows for synonyms, but the ONTOLGOY.... just represenations of concepts.
+The patterns are generalized, written using ids or names of concepts not just one refer to entries in an ontology, or access memory.

 The research takes this to many deeper levels  not explored here today.
 Google Roger Schank, Chris Reisbeck, Will Fitzgerald, Larry Hunter, and Kevin Livingston  for relevant papers.